IT'S ALL ABOUT THE PLANNING; TO PAY LESS TAX

 All active companies (and some dormant ones) must file Corporation Tax Returns as this is a legal requirement.

-The company tax return is based on the profit and loss shown in your financial accounts, but these need to be adjusted to allow for the different way in which corporation tax reliefs and allowances are treated.
+The business tax return is based on the profit and loss shown in your financial accounts, but these need to be adjusted to allow for the different way in which corporation tax reliefs and allowances are treated.

 Your company tax return ideally needs to make the most of any allowances and choices you can make, and you may then be entitled to minimise your corporation tax liability.